V-Squared/V-Squared.github.io/diy/compare/aio-comparison.md

 ## Usability Summary {#sum-usability}

 Technical specs are important, but what makes each computer different?
 Usability takes many factors into consideration, such as portability, modular design, and safety.
 ViPC matches competitors in components, but offers several advantages in usability and overall design of the computer.
-Not only does ViPC offer the user options, but guides them to recommendations tailored for their needs.
+Not only does ViPC offer the user options, but  it also guides them to recommendations tailored for their needs.

 {% include table id="table-comparison-usability" %}
 <br>